 Why did we pick these two charities specifically?
 One reason was that we wanted to find organizations for whom our contribution could make a noticeable difference.
 The “standard” thing to do would have been to simply write a check to the Red Cross or Habitat for Humanity and be done with it.

-Let’s be honest with ourselves, though: We’re not a giant corporation making million-dollar contributions.
+Let’s be honest, though: We’re not a giant corporation making million-dollar contributions.
 While those organizations are certainly appreciated by all those affected, our five-figure donation would be a rounding error by comparison.

-Once you get inside, you see how misleading that is.
-In this particular house, we’re trying to get the bathroom plumbing hooked up so that the water can be turned back on, an important step toward making the house occupiable again.
+Once you get inside the homes, you see how misleading that is.
+In this particular house that we are working on, we’re trying to get the bathroom plumbing hooked up so the water can be turned back on, an important step toward making the house habitable again.
 The older wood inside the wall framework shows where the high-water mark was; everything below about knee height is new, as is the flooring, the drywall, the electrical outlets, and the appliances.
 It looks as if the entire bottom three feet of the house has basically had to be rebuilt in place, a huge undertaking by any standard.

-The house next door appears normal from the outside as well, but volunteers from 8DOH are there, too.
-Repeat that for each building for miles in every direction, and you begin to get an idea of the scale of the disaster we are dealing with.We are fortunate enough to have teamed up with a former contractor from Illinois, who goes to the same church as one of our employees.
+The house next door appears normal from the outside as well, but volunteers from 8DOH are inside hard at work there, too.
+Repeat this scenario in your mind for each building for miles in every direction, and only then do you begin to get an idea of the scale of the disaster with which you are dealing.We are fortunate enough to have teamed up with a former contractor from Illinois, who also goes to the same church as one of our employees.
 His direction (and his van full of tools) proves invaluable.
-This is one part of volunteer work that many people probably don’t realize until they actually participate in a rebuilding project: You can have all the manpower and enthusiasm in the world – but if you’re trying to install a toilet main with your bare hands and no experience, you probably won’t get very far.
-Every plumber, carpenter, roofer, electrician, or other skilled craftsperson is a huge advantage for a volunteer rebuilding team, making all the other people on the team into much more effective workers.
+This is one part of volunteer work that many people probably don’t realize until they actually participate in a “hands-on” rebuilding project: You can have all the manpower and enthusiasm in the world – but if you’re trying to install a toilet main with your bare hands and no experience, you probably won’t get very far.
+Every plumber, carpenter, roofer, electrician, or other skilled craftsperson is a huge advantage for a volunteer rebuilding team, making all the other people on the team much more effective workers.

-Eventually, we get the bathrooms re-piped, and the water turned back on, with a leaky shower valve the only mishap.
-With any luck, the family will be ready to move back in a week or two.
-That evening, the workers regather at the same church we met in earlier that day to have dinner and to hear from some of the homeowners about what these investments of time, talent, and resources means to them as they hope soon to be back in their restored homes.
+Eventually, we get the bathrooms re-piped and the water turned back on, a leaky shower valve being the only mishap.
+With any luck, the family will be ready to move back within a week or two.
+That evening, all the workers reunite at the same church from earlier that day to have dinner.
+They hear from some of the homeowners about what these investments of time, talent, and resources means to them as they hope to soon be back in their restored homes.
 It is encouraging to see the people who are being directly impacted by this effort.

 The next project is a house closer to downtown; since it was outside the usual flood zone, the SBP team leader explains, the owners didn’t have flood insurance, like many in the area.
 Despite being elevated on concrete supports, the house was flooded and needed to essentially be gutted and restored.
-There’s still no water or electricity, so all the lighting and tools must plug in to portable battery packs.
-Today we’re helping to lay flooring; after we’re done, someone else will install fixtures and counters, finish the plumbing and electrical work, and finally move in furniture.
-This family is a much longer way from moving back in.
+There’s still no water or electricity, so all the lighting and tools must be plugged into portable battery packs.
+Today we’re helping to lay flooring; after we’re done, another team will install fixtures and counters, finish the plumbing and electrical work, and finally move in furniture.
+This family is much further from moving back in.